dosbox-staging/dosbox-staging/website/docs/releases/windows.md

 </small>

-Check out the [0.80.1 release notes](release-notes/0.80.1.md) to learn about the changes and improvements introduced by this release.
+Check out the [0.80.1 release notes](release-notes/0.80.1.md) to learn about the changes and improvements introduced in this release.

 !!! important

     If Windows 8.x or Windows 10 prevents you from running DOSBox Staging via Microsoft Defender SmartScreen, see the [section below](#microsoft-defender-smartscreen).

-## Windows 7
+### Windows 7

 For 64-bit Windows 7, use the 64-bit MSVC build.
 It can be optionally selected in the [installer][0_80_1_x64_INSTALLER] and is also available as a [portable